heuralux/.github/profile/README.md

 ## What we make

-Our work runs the full path from a sharp idea to a finished, dependable tool — software that's quietly opinionated about doing one thing exceptionally well, backed by a meticulously crafted brand and design system so everything we ship reads as one considered family.
+We build tools that help make complex, tedious things simpler with finished, dependable tools backed by a meticulously crafted brand and design system so everything we ship reads as one coherent family of products.

 The **Horizon Compass** above is our mark: seven bearings rising from a single horizon point — a book opening into light, a sun cresting a horizon, a compass